Saint Bernard Dogs

 founded by Archdeacon Bernard de Menton around 1050, located in an alpine pass between Italy and

-While it is not clear is when the St. Bernard dogs were actually brought into service
+While it is not clear as to when the St. Bernard dogs were actually brought into service

 at the hospice, some historical sources believe it was during the latter part of the